bynect/pytmi/docs/README.md

 TMI (Twitch Messaging Interface) library for Python.

+You can get your OAuth token with the site `https://twitchapps.com/tmi/`.

 ## Example

 Here's a little application that logs in the user using OAuth, joins the Twitch channel requested by the user, sends the message `Hello, Twitch!` to the chat and then leaves the channel.